Sustainability report, ESG report, annual report?

 The sustainability report and change management

 Reporting as organizational development?
 Change management through sustainability reporting?
-Use a report to promote communication, sustainability AND the company?
-Develop structures and processes, empower employees and managers to cope with the growing number of tasks?
-Yes, it’s all possible.
+Can a report be used to promote communication, sustainability AND the company?
+Develop structures and processes, empower employees and leaders to handle the growing number of tasks?
+Yes, all of this is possible.

 Perhaps it is even precisely this that characterizes sustainability consulting by STEINBACH STRATEGIEN.
 Setting up and developing a report in such a way that the organization improves in sustainability management.
-Sometimes with small changes in the report itself, more stringent structuring, better formulations without greenwashing and blah blah – which an expert quickly exposes as hot air.
+Sometimes with small changes in the report itself, more stringent structuring, better formulations without greenwashing and blah blah –that experts quickly identify as superficial.

 Another favorite topic: How do the sustainability report and the annual report actually fit together?
-Major adjustments are also helpful – milestones can be achieved, particularly in the case of key figures and the discussion of sustainability strategy and goals.
+Major adjustments are also helpful –particularly when it comes to key performance indicators. and the discussion of sustainability strategy and goals.

-And last but not least, the question: Do the structures and competencies in the company fit, how does everything fit into the big picture and still be tangible in a report?
+And last but not least, the question: Do the structures and competencies in the company fit, how can all of this be presented in a report that remains accessible and meaningful?
 If these questions resonate with you, let’s talk.

 Interested?
 Get in touch!